apacdevpmmresources/WVD/README.md

 ```
         Note:-
         Pooled:- When you want multiple users (session) to access same VM.
-        Personal :- When one user access the VM.
+        Personal :- When one user accesses the VM.
 ```

 * Click "Next : Configure virtual machines > ".
-Provide Usgae Profile, Total users, VM size etc. Depending on usgae profile and Total users, Azure recommends the VM size.
+Provide Usage Profile, Total users, VM size etc. Depending on usage profile and Total users, Azure recommends the VM size.
 However you can change the VM size.

     ![WVD2](Images/15.png)